minio/docs/source/reference/minio-mc/mc-retention-set.rst

      :mc-cmd:`~mc retention set --recursive` to apply the object lock settings to the bucket contents.

-   - :mc-cmd:`mc retention set` by default applies to only the latest object version.
+   - :mc:`mc retention set` by default applies to only the latest object version.
 Use :mc-cmd:`~mc retention set --version-id` or :mc-cmd:`~mc retention set --versions` to apply the object lock settings to a specific version or to all versions of the object